jeffvo/advent-of-code/README.md

 # Advent of Code

 Advent of Code solutions for 2023, mostly in Go, to improve my go skills.
 Everyday will have to files for both part1 and 2.
-To run one of the comment out the other main code.
+To run either part of the solution please comment out the other one to make it run.

 <!--- advent_readme_stars table --->